Observation-driven correction of numerical weather prediction for marine winds: Experimental Setup

 \subsection{Data Splitting}

 To ensure generalization to unseen conditions, we split the dataset chronologically: the first 80\% of data temporally are used for training (27.8M samples), the next 10\% for validation (3.6M), and the final 10\% for testing (3.4M) (Fig.~\ref{fig:set_split}).
 This temporal split prevents data leakage and ensures the model is evaluated on future time periods not seen during training.
-Within each temporal split, the available observation locations vary dynamically at each time step based on which platform reported measurements at that time.
-Consequently, the target prediction points---which, recall, are all the observations at some future lead time---also change over time steps.
+Within each temporal split, the available observation locations vary dynamically at each time step based on which platform provided measurements at that time.
+Consequently, the target prediction points--- i.e. all the observations at some future lead time---also change over time steps.

 This design ensures the model learns to predict wind corrections at arbitrary ocean locations, promoting spatial generalization and enabling robust performance at previously unseen geographic positions during validation and testing.